Melb-Uni/SP-REDBACK-BACKEND/readme.md

 sm2-jira is the branch of new features on Jira part.
 It is updated by Yixiao Zhang and Yingpeng Tan.

 sm2-git is the branch of new features on Git part.
-It is updated by Shisheng Liu and Qiuyuan Haung.
+It is updated by Shisheng Liu and Qiuyuan Huang.

 sm2-confluence is the branch of new features on Confluence part.
 It is updated by Yang-Han Chen and Yalan Zhao.